zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 - The sample node.js app used a dbconfig.js configuration file for database credentials

--   Using nano, Edit the dbconfig.js file and update the user, password and connectString variables to point to your ATP instances
+-   Edit the dbconfig.js file and update the user, password and connectString variables to point to your ATP instances

 -   To run the app as a background process -
 ```